How To Treat Ingrown Toenails Correctly

 Firstly, squeeze the juice from one onion and apply it directly to the injured toenail.
 Let the juice dry on the nail, and perform this treatment on a regular basis for best results.

 Prepare a saltwater solution and then apply it directly to the affected area every night before bed.
 Wrap your toe after applying the remedy and let it set until the next day.

 Rub a lemon slice directly on the affected area and use a wrap or some gauze to attach it to the nail for a few hours.

 Garlic is known to be a very powerful natural antibiotic which can help you fight off infection (in this case, under the nail) and reduce the swelling caused by ingrown toenails.
-Smash a bit of garlic and apply it directly to the affected area.
+Crush a bit of garlic and then apply it directly to the affected area.

 - Tea tree oil